ALL Metrics

 Introduction

 Signal transduction depends on the expression of receptors regulated at multiple levels.
 These regulations include chromatin remodeling and DNA-binding proteins, such as transcription factors and transcriptional repressors.
-Because fine-tuned signal transduction is necessary for development, it is important to clarify the regulatory mechanisms of receptor expression.
+Because fine-tuned signal transduction is necessary for development, it is important to clarify the regulatory mechanisms of receptor expression for understanding the regulation of cell differentiation and subsequent tissue development.

 Notch signaling in mammals is dependent on the binding of five canonical DSL ligands and four Notch receptors.1 It has been suggested that Notch loci are subject to chromatin remodeling under both normal27 and pathological816 conditions.
 In terms of developmental biology, the retina is a good model for investigating cellular differentiation involving Notch signaling.17 The developed retina is composed of multiple cell types, including retinal ganglion cells, bipolar cells, photoreceptors, amacrine cells, horizontal cells, and Müllar glial cells, all of which originate from the retinal progenitor cells (RPCs).
-RPC is characterized by the expression of Lhx2, Pax6, Rax, and Vsx2 while there are some additional marker genes for developing horizontal cells/retinal ganglion cells (Onecut1/2),18 developing amacrine cells (Elavl2/4),19 developing photoreceptors/amacrine cells/Müllar glial cells (Eef1a1),20 developing retinal ganglion cells (Meis2),21 developing horizontal cells (Lhx1, Ptf1a),22 and glial cells (Pax2).23 Of the four Notch receptors in mammals, Notch1, has been suggested to be involved in the maintenance of RPCs and differentiation into retinal ganglion cells.24 However, it is unclear when and how Notch receptor expression is switched on and off in RPCs during early differentiation.
-Here, we re-analyzed a public multi-omics dataset of single-cell RNA-seq and single-cell ATAC-seq from three human fetal retinas25 to clarify the timing of Notch receptor expression and examine the involvement of chromatin remodeling in this receptor expression switch.
+RPC is characterized by the expression of Lhx2, Pax6, Rax and Vsx2 while there are some additional marker genes for developing horizontal cells/retinal ganglion cells (Onecut1/2),18 developing amacrine cells (Elavl2/4),19 developing photoreceptors/amacrine cells/Müllar glial cells (Eef1a1),20 developing retinal ganglion cells (Meis2),21 developing horizontal cells (Lhx1, Ptf1a),22 and glial cells (Pax2).23 Of the four Notch receptors in mammals, Notch1 has been suggested to be involved in the maintenance of RPCs and differentiation into retinal ganglion cells.24 In addition to Notch1, Notch3 expression has also been suggested in the early RPCs, which potentially affects the amount and oscillation of total Notch signaling via its susceptibility to the receptor cleavage and subsequent signal transduction.25 Notch3 is well known for its involvement in the endothelial cells and vascular development as suggested by causing a cerebral vascular disease, CADASIL.26,27 In addition to involvement in endothelium development, this gene is also reported to be associated with differentiation of glial cells in zebrafish retinas.28 However, it is unclear when and how these Notch receptor expressions are switched on and off in RPCs during early differentiation to impact on overall Notch signaling amount and oscillation.
+Here, we re-analyzed a public multi-omics dataset of single-cell RNA-seq and single-cell ATAC-seq from three human fetal retinas29 to clarify the timing of Notch receptor expression and examine the involvement of chromatin remodeling in this receptor expression switch.

 Methods

-A single-cell multi-omics dataset (GSE183684)25 was downloaded from the Gene Expression Omnibus (https://www.ncbi.nlm.nih.gov/geo/); data from days 59, 74, and 78 in the dataset were selectively used because they contained many undifferentiated retinal progenitor cells.
-The data were processed in Seurat version 5.1.026 and Signac version 1.14.027 pipelines in R version 4.4.1 on the Ubuntu 22.04.4 LTS environment.
-Pseudotime analysis and integration of the single-cell RNA-seq data and the single-cell ATAC-seq data was conducted by using the “FindTransferAnchors” function of Signac and Monocle3 version 1.3.7,28 respectively.
+A single-cell multi-omics dataset (GSE183684)29 was downloaded from the Gene Expression Omnibus (https://www.ncbi.nlm.nih.gov/geo/); data from days 59, 74 and 78 in the dataset were selectively used because they contained many undifferentiated retinal progenitor cells.
+The data were processed in Seurat version 5.1.030 and Signac version 1.14.0 and 1.15.031 pipelines in R version 4.4.1 on the Ubuntu 22.04.4 LTS environment.
+Pseudotime analysis and integration of the single-cell RNA-seq data and the single-cell ATAC-seq data were conducted by using the “FindTransferAnchors” function of Monocle3 version 1.3.732 and Signac, respectively.
+We searched the transcription factor binding motifs for LHX2 (TAATTA),33 PAX6 (CGCCTGA),34,35 RAX ([C/T]AATTA)36,37 and VSX2 (TAATT [A/G])38 (“Supplementary_ table_motif.xlsx”) manually by referencing human genome assembly hg38 in the University of California Santa Cruz genome browser (https://genome.ucsc.edu/).
+We also added DNA sequence motif enrichment analysis in Signac pipeline, using JASPAR motif database (https://jaspar.elixir.no/).
+This database stores information of transcription factor binding motifs as position frequency matrices (PFMs), which consider biological significance of each base for possible transcription factor binding motifs in a quantitative manner.
 The conditions used in the analysis are provided in the GitHub repository.

 Results